Vali Nasr: Career

 He taught at the Fletcher School of Law and Diplomacy of Tufts University, University of San Diego, and the Naval Postgraduate School, and was a senior fellow at the Belfer Center at Harvard University, as well as Stanford University and University of California, San Diego prior to being appointed dean of the Johns Hopkins School of Advanced International Studies in March 2012.

 Nasr was a member of the State Department's Foreign Affairs Policy Board and served as senior advisor to the U.S. special representative for Afghanistan, Ambassador Richard Holbrooke, between 2009 and 2011.
 He is a Life Member of the Council on Foreign Relations.

+Ideas and public philosophy

+Nasr views that divides between Sunni and Shia Muslims are more important to the Muslim world than the Muslim world's differences with the West.
+He views that the Shia minority are on an upward path in order to challenge the Sunni majority represented by Saudi Arabia among over countries.

+He views economic prosperity in the Muslim world as an agent of change which will increase stability and decrease extremism and terrorism.

+He has written how Iran's geopolitical goals are focused on national security, protecting its people, building alliances with Arab countries, and building nuclear weapons.

 Publications

 Nasr is a political scientist by training and has focused on comparative politics and international relations of the Middle East.
 He is the author of several monographs on the study of Middle Eastern politics and societies, including The Vanguard of the Islamic Revolution: The Jama`at-i Islami of Pakistan (1994), Mawdudi and the Making of Islamic Revivalism (1997), The Islamic Leviathan (2001), Democracy in Iran (written with Ali Gheissari, 2006), The Shia Revival: How Conflicts Within Islam Will Shape the Future (2006), Meccanomics: The March of the New Muslim Middle Class (2010), Forces of Fortune: The Rise of the New Muslim Middle Class and What It will Mean for Our World (2010), and The Dispensable Nation: American Foreign Policy in Retreat (2013).

 Nasr's writing has addressed politics and Islamic activism in Afghanistan, Iran, Pakistan, and throughout the Arab world.
 He has highlighted the role of states in the process of Islamization throughout the history of the Middle East and the importance of sectarian identity in Middle-Eastern politics, including the growing importance of Shīʿa Islam and its relation to the politics of Iran and other Middle-Eastern countries following the Islamic Revolution in Iran (1978–1979) and the Iraq War (2003–2011).
 His book Forces of Fortune: The Rise of the New Muslim Middle Class and What It will Mean for Our World (2010) focused on the importance of a new middle class for the future of the Muslim world.
 He appeared on The Daily Show with Jon Stewart on 1 August 2006, 22 September 2009, and 25 April 2013.
 Due to the accuracy of his political predictions Nasr has been hailed as a "shrewd forecaster."